 Universities will need to plan for all the major and minor changes when reconfiguring budgets, taking advantage of opportunities to save money while strengthening overall morale.

 Recent events have prompted many universities and colleges to consider how they will address diversity on-campus and in online programs.
 The aim is to create a positive culture of inclusion, where students feel their voices are being heard.

 Crowdsourcing is the process of engaging a group or crowd to work on a common goal.
 This goal can involve solving a problem, becoming more efficient, or innovating.

 Crowdsourcing is powered by technologies that include social media and specific applications designed to gather ideas.
 Individuals can contribute to the discussions surrounding higher education, sharing their own professional experiences and expertise.

-Tune in to NYU’s Administrative Management Council (AMC) for a recording on “How NYU Plans for the Future with the Help of the Crowd”.
+Join NYU’s Administrative Management Council (AMC) for a live event, “How NYU Plans for the Future with the Help of the Crowd,” on October 6, 2020, at 09:00 AM in Pacific Time (US and Canada).
 Learn how the AMC is meeting higher education challenges by listening to members of their workforce.

-There is a roundtable discussion with Michael McCaw, Chairperson of NYU’s AMC, about planning for the future in uncertain times using crowdsourcing.
+There will be a roundtable discussion with Michael McCaw, Chairperson of NYU’s AMC, about planning for the future in uncertain times using crowdsourcing.